rodabt/vduckdb/README.md

-# vduck 0.0.1
+# vduck 0.1.0

 A V wrapper for duckdb, using the C/C++ libraries provided by DuckDB.

-ATTENTION: this version is in very alpha stage, use at your own risk.
+ATTENTION: this version is in alpha stage, use at your own risk.

 ## Requirements